MethodicalAcceleratorDesign/MAD-NG.py/docs/source/gettingstarted.rst

     pip install pymadng

-Each example can be running ``python3 ex-name.py`` inside the folder of the example.
+Each example can run by executing ``python3 ex-name.py`` inside the folder of the example.
 These examples give a range of uses available and show some techniques that are available with MAD-NG and pymadng.

 To start communication with MAD-NG, you simply are required to do: